 Don't Integrate At All Yet If...

-Get the dashboard set up the way you want it, take some bookings through the customer portal, and only then layer integration on top.
+Get the dashboard set up the way you want it, take some bookings through the hosted booking page, and only then layer integration on top.
 The right time to integrate is when you know exactly what "good" looks like.

 Reasons People Reach for the API That Don't Hold Up